Decision Check

 Before leadership commits, verify the number.

-Decision Check is a fast expert review for leaders who need to know whether a number is stable enough to support a consequential decision — before they commit.
+Decision Check is a fast, independent expert review for leaders who need to know whether the number behind a consequential decision is stable, shared, and defensible — before they commit.

 Outcome: a clear verdict leadership can act on — proceed, proceed with constraints, or stop and reassess.